gmartin1603/tcr-parking/requirements/Parking-and-Ordering.md

 ### Parking Lot Attendant
 - As a parking lot attendant, I want to see the parking spots that are reserved and the parking spots that are available so that I can direct customers to the correct parking spot.
 - As a parking lot attendant, I want to see the number of parking spots that are available so that I can know how many drive up spaces can be sold.
+- As a parking lot attendant, I want to add VIP/Donors to the system with a pending status so that they can have VIP privileges until their status is confirmed by an admin.
+- As a parking lot attendant, I want a very prominent warning from the system when no more "drive up" spots can be sold so that I can inform customers and change the sign to "Pre-Order Only".

 ### Concession Stand Worker
 - As a concession stand worker, I want to see the food orders that need to be prepared so that I can prepare the food orders.